 He reflected on what truly mattered and all the potential and things he still had left to do, achievements he still had to experience, and also the joys and happiness he had still left to taste.

 So far, Leonsis has accomplished and checked off 74 out of his 101 to-dos on the list.
-The key is that he is living a successful, a life that he loves, and a life that he “engineered”.
+The key is that he is living a successful life that he loves, and a life that he “engineered”.

 Therefore, you can do the same.
 Come up with your 101 goals or target or to-do’s before you die.

 I bet that you must be eager to find out what are the 101 items on Ted Leonsis’ list.
-It’s your lucky day, Leonsis did share his list with the world from his website at Ted’s Take.
-You can read his blog post and see his 101-list here.
+It’s your lucky day, Leonsis did share his list with the world.
+You can check it out here.

 Who Will Cry When You Die?